SJSABox/sjsabox.github.io/README.md

 ## Welcome!

 This is a volunteer led effort to translate racial and social justice topics/terms from their North American context to South Asian languages.
-These tools are intended to help 1st & 2nd generation South Asian diaspora start discussions in their homes and educate their parents around forms of structural racism and injustice in the United States and western nations.
+These tools are intended to help the South Asian diaspora educate themselves, their family, friends, and networks about structural racism in the United States and western nations.

 ### White Supremacy Graphic